Theory of

 CLASS

-[invincible ignorance, bragging] - Not knowing what they're talking about, and they're bragging about it! - Always isolating and pulling away, what they do is wing it at everyone else's expense - Holding infirmity as a threat, they just have the one thing to say to you to make you feel like two cents.
+[invincible ignorance, bragging] - They're not really talking to you - They're simply bragging! - Not knowing what they're talking about, and they're bragging about it! - Always isolating and pulling away, what they do is wing it at everyone else's expense - Holding infirmity as a threat, they just have the one thing to say to you to make you feel like two cents.

 The Age of Self-Expression, ages 8-11